-The file types include JPG, PNG, GIF, and BMP.
+Note: Common raster file types are JPG, PNG, GIF, and BMP.

-Vector is composed of paths that define geometric shapes to create an image.
+Vector graphics are composed of paths that define geometric shapes to create an image.
 They don’t lose image quality when scaling or editing, allowing for more flexibility.
-Vectors can be easily converted to raster if required, but difficult the other way around.
+Vectors can be easily converted to raster if required.

-Vector is favourited by designers because vectorized images can easily be manipulated in any shape or size without losing resolution, making it a great choice for designs and assets that frequently require resizing.
+Vector is favorited by designers because vectorized images can easily be manipulated in any shape or size without losing resolution, making it a great choice for designs and assets that frequently require resizing.

 Raster vs Vector: Which Is Best for Packaging?